frozenproof/nckh2_real_2.0/README.md

 It's a secret !
 But here is our motto.

 ```
-We are glad to show you the result of our working as soon as possible , as we believe only working hard will bring good results , even if it sound typical , its truth as old as the earth.
-Also , original plan was cut short , and time was reduced, but we made sure that the progress will be sufficient for a preview after the deadline.
+We are glad to show you the result of our working as soon as possible .

+As we believe only working hard will bring good results .

+Even if it sound typical , its truth as old as the earth.
 ```

 ## The general flow of the data ##